 Billie was a very friendly and playful dolphin.
 We regularly saw her chasing fish, tail walking jumping, spy hopping and bow riding.
 Billie and Marianna would often come over to us when we were photographing them enabling us to get to know them very well.

 Billie was full of surprises and in 2006 she again captured our attention when we noticed that she had passed her skill of tail walking on to one of her good friends Wave.
-Wave tail walks very often and will even tail walk in front of the ships and tugs just like Billie.
-Wave is incredibly active, we often see her do several tail walks in a row.
+Wave tail walked very often and would even tail walk in front of the ships and tugs just like Billie.
+Wave was incredibly active, we often saw her do several tail walks in a row.
 One evening in the space of a few hours we saw her do more than 60 tail walks.

-Billie’s trait of tail walking is spreading and we have now seen 4 other female dolphins’ tail walking including
+Billie’s trait of tail walking is spreading and we have now seen 7 other dolphins’ tail walking including

 Sadly in August 2009 Billie passed away from severe renal failure.
 We will really miss her.
 She bought so much joy to so many people.
 Her spirit lives on through her calves Rosso and Marianna and her unique trait of tail walking is spreading through the Port River pod.